-Through the establishment of partnerships with local businesses, community groups and organizations she has helped motivate, expose and implement healthy food options to the communities by offering practical and theory based educational activities, as well as creating informative print and digital content concerning nutrition, cooking and gardening.
+Through establishing partnerships with local businesses, community groups, and organizations, she has helped motivate, expose, and implement healthy food options to the communities by offering practical and theory-based educational activities and creating informative print and digital content concerning nutrition, cooking and gardening.

 NUTRITION NORTH PROJECT COORDINATOR

 Chandra Nadeau was recently hired in the community of Kegaska as Wellness Animator.
-Chandra was raised in Kegaska, but spent 13 years of her life on a military base in Petawawa, Ontario with her military spouse.
-During that time, she gained various experience and knowledge in the workplace.
+Chandra was raised in Kegaska but spent 13 years of her life on a military base in Petawawa, Ontario, with her military spouse.
+During that time, she gained various experiences and knowledge in the workplace.

-The experience that has had the most impact in Chandra’s various work experiences was working overseas for two six month contracts (in 2006 and 2009) in Afghanistan as a civilian employee of a support staff to the Canadian military.
-That experience taught Chandra to be open minded, tolerant, understanding and appreciative of the lives we live here in Canada.
-She will carry the honour of working alongside the Canadian military as well as the many other nations deployed at Kandahar Airfield at those times.
+The experience that has had the most impact on Chandra’s various work experiences was working overseas for two six-month contracts (in 2006 and 2009) in Afghanistan as a civilian employee of support staff to the Canadian military.
+That experience taught Chandra to be open-minded, tolerant, understanding, and appreciative of our lives here in Canada.
+She will carry the honour of working alongside the Canadian military and the many other nations deployed at Kandahar Airfield at those times.

-Chandra feels she has been blessed to be able to settle back on the Lower North Shore in Kegaska, Quebec since the summer of 2013.
-She enjoys being a part of a small community which is part of a huge family of Coasters from Blanc Sablon to Kegaska.
-It’s quite impressive to realize that no matter if you’ve met in person or not, everyone is always ready to help one another out or to lend a hand or a word of encouragement or care to each other in times of need.
+Chandra feels she has been blessed to be able to settle back on the Lower North Shore in Kegaska, Quebec, since the summer of 2013.
+She enjoys being a part of a small community that is part of a vast family of Coasters from Blanc Sablon to Kegaska.
+It’s pretty impressive to realize that no matter if you’ve met in person or not, everyone is always ready to help one another out or lend a hand or a word of encouragement or care to each other in times of need.

-Chandra has always been proud to be a Coaster and to now be a part of a team that has worked hard and with determination over the years to better the future of all Coasters, Chandra is happy to take part in working with the senior population to promote health and wellness amongst all.
+Chandra has always been proud to be a Coaster and part of a team that works hard.
+With determination over the years to better the future of all Coasters, Chandra is happy to work with the senior population to promote health and wellness.

-Since moving to St. Paul’s River 4 years ago, Torri has had the privilege to work with seniors by doing homecare and completing the FAQPAQ Homecare Aide course.
-This led her to gain amazing amount of knowledge about many different health limitations elders may have and was a great fit for the Wellness Center
+Since moving to St. Paul's River 4 years ago, Torri has had the privilege to work with seniors by doing homecare and completing the FAQPAQ Homecare Aide course.
+This opportunity led her to learn about many different health limitations elders may have and was an excellent fit for the Wellness Center.

 In September 2021, Torri took on the role within the early childhood development file.
 Torri will adapt her expertise and care in working with vulnerable clientele into youth 0-5 to support their social and emotional development.

-Torri is known as the “Old Soul” because of her love of embroidering, knitting, crocheting, and sewing.
-Her love of beachcombing and spending time outside with her two boys has given her an appreciation of what the Lower North Shore has to offer.
+Torri is known as the "Old Soul" because of her love of embroidering, knitting, crocheting, and sewing.
+Her love of beachcombing and spending time outside with her two boys has given her an appreciation of what the Lower North Shore offers.

-Ivonne Fuentes V started at the Coasters Association in April 2020, as the Senior Animator.
-She loves helping people, always thinking about what the others need and finding solutions.
+Ivonne Fuentes V started at the Coasters Association in April 2020 as the Senior Animator.
+She loves helping people, always thinking about others' needs and finding solutions.
 Her authentic heart is open to people and nature.
-To her human values are very important, respect, empathy, responsability, honesty, solidarity, love, generosity, giving, compasion, integrity, loyalty, honor, sincerity, friendship, family, peace, patience, discipline, fairness, values of my wonderful parents.
+To her, human values are fundamental, respect, empathy, responsibility, honesty, solidarity, love, generosity, giving, compassion, integrity, loyalty, honour, sincerity, friendship, family, peace, patience, discipline, fairness, values of my beautiful parents.

 Tête-à-la-Baleine represents what Ivonne is, another opportunity in her life.
-Seniors are so important and also children.
-She loves to be part of their lives, to smile, to share, to do, to spend time with them and it fills her heart with energy again and again.
+Seniors are so essential and also children.
+She loves to be part of their lives, smile, share, does, and spend time with them, and it fills her heart with energy again and again.

-In Tête-à-la-Baleine, as an Artist, Ivonne has been doing and will do activities that involve the creativity, the art, the talent, the development of positive emotions, the originality of their activities and the authentic joy of doing it.
-Mixing the nature around us in the Lower North Shore with all the people around here and feeling just one.
+In Tête-à-la-Baleine, as an Artist, Ivonne has been doing.
+She will do activities that involve creativity, art, talent, the development of positive emotions, the originality of their actions and the authentic joy of doing it—mixing the nature around us in the Lower North Shore with all the people around here and feeling just one.

-Ivonne wore many hats in her professional and volunteer work - she has been working as a professional artist and teaching also for many years, professional singer, choreographer, dancer, dance teacher, Coach certified ''Teachers Talk Advantage'', in arts visuel she paints her own design, her own creations and also Photograph.
-She worked as Artistique Coordinator and arts teacher in University Institute Tecnologico y de Estudios de Monterrey and as Fitness Coach in Iowa State University with her program ''Athletes Evolution''.
-Ivonne played more than 10 musicals in the Theater, she recorded 9 CD'S with Mexican Entertainment Records, Musica Conceptual et Quality Records Co. in L.A.
+Ivonne wore many hats in her professional and volunteer work.
+She has been working as a professional artist and teaching for many years.
+Ivonne is a professional singer, choreographer, dancer, dance teacher, and certified ''Teachers Talk Advantage'' coach.
+She paints and does photography.
+She worked as Artistique Coordinator and art teacher at University Institute Tecnologico y de Estudios de Monterrey and as a Fitness Coach at Iowa State University with her program ''Athletes Evolution''.
+Ivonne played more than ten musicals in the theatre; she recorded 9 CDs with Mexican Entertainment Records, Musica Conceptual et Quality Records Co. in LA.
 California and Mexico.

-She performed on TV as a singer, she won the Latin Contest in Miami for Univision, in the USA she recorded the songs for the series Crossroads, without health you have nothing.
-As a Coach and Teacher has been doing it in many schools and worked with different ages, from children to seniors.
+She performed on TV as a singer, and she won the Latin Contest in Miami for Univision.
+In the USA, she recorded songs for the series Crossroads.
+As a coach and teacher, she has worked with different ages, from children to seniors.

 Through all her work - She loves the Coasters Association!

 Bianca James is a new member of the Coasters Association.
-She is eager to get the seniors out and about and mingle amongst each other.
-With her experience in homecare and being around the elderly she will try her best to come up with activities and events that all the seniors will enjoy doing, to improve their health and make them happy.
-With her experience in crafts ex: knitting, cross stitching, quilting, drawing, wood burning and painting etc...
-Bianca can come up with creative activities and ideas for the seniors to do.
+She is eager to get the seniors out and about and mingle.
+With her experience in homecare and being around the elderly, she will try her best to develop activities and events that all the seniors will enjoy doing to improve their health and make them happy.
+With her experience in crafts, ex: knitting, cross-stitching, quilting, drawing, wood burning and painting etc. Bianca can develop creative activities and ideas for the seniors to do.

-Bianca hopes as the time goes on she will start to gain and build the trust of the seniors in the communities and get them to actively participate in the events and activities that she will try to bring to them, because she has a lot of interesting ideas to share with them to keep our heritage and traditions alive.
+Bianca hopes as time goes on, she will start to gain and build the trust of the seniors in the communities and get them to participate in events and activities actively.
+She has a lot of exciting ideas to share with them to keep our heritage and traditions alive.

 Early Childhood Animator

-Emily Ann has worked with the Coasters Association as an Early Childhood Development Animator for the last 9 years in the village of Lourdes-De-Blanc-Sablon.
-Throughout Emily Ann’s animation career, she has seen the program change in many ways in terms of locale and how the workshops are carried out but her steadfast dedication to the children has always remained the same.
+Emily Ann has worked with the Coasters Association as an Early Childhood Development Animator for the last nine years in the village of Lourdes-De-Blanc-Sablon.
+Throughout Emily Ann's animation career, she has seen the program change in terms of locale and how the workshops are carried out, but her steadfast dedication to the children has always remained the same.
 Emily Ann loves to watch the children explore, learn, and grow until they are ready to head off to school.
 Some of her favourite workshops include science experiments, nature walks and books!